Stone Bridge wins another Class 5 state football title on final play of the game

 Jacob Thomas connected with Zeke Wimbush for a 38-yard touchdown pass on the final play of the game Saturday to give Stone Bridge a 27-21 win over Maury in the Class 5 state football final at Old Dominion University.

 Wimbush threw his pass to Wimbush with five seconds left in regulation.
-Wimbush got free from the defensive back before crossing the goal line.
+Wimbush stopped and caught the ball at the Maury 4-yard line as the defensive back went past him.
+Wimbush then turned and dove into the end zone.

 Stone Bridge tied the game at 21-all after Thomas hit Sean Hundertmark for a 30-yard touchdown pass and then converted a two-point conversion with 4:30 left in the game.